quesadilla on parchment paper with crema drizzled

 • 1 teaspoon minced garlic

-• 1 chipotle chile from a can of chipotles in adobo sauce
+• 1 chile chipotles in adobo sauce, freeze the rest!

 For the quesadillas: